Back to Blogs

 Recognizing Phishing Scams: A Guide for Seniors & Caregivers

-Technology helps us stay connected, manage finances, and access important services, but it also creates new opportunities for scams.
-One of the most common and dangerous threats today is phishing, especially for seniors and those who support them.
+Technology helps us stay connected, manage finances, and access important services, but it also creates new opportunities for scams—especially without secure Wi-Fi and internet protection.
+One of the most common and dangerous threats today is phishing, particularly for seniors and those who support them.

 Phishing scams are emails, text messages, or phone alerts designed to trick people into sharing personal or financial information.
 These messages often look legitimate and may appear to come from banks, delivery services, healthcare providers, or government agencies.
 Their goal is to gain trust quickly and pressure the recipient into acting without verifying the message.